ysugimoto/falco/docs/testing.md

 ## How to write test VCL

-When you run the testing command, falco finds test files that have `.test.vcl` suffix in the `include_paths`.
+When you run the testing command, falco finds test files that match the glob syntax of `*.test.vcl` in the `include_paths`, or you can override this by providing `-f,--filter` option to filter test target files you want.

 Normally you can put the testing file in the same place as main VCL:

 ```shell